 James is now the clinical chair at the CCG and clinical lead for standardisation of clinical policies across West Yorkshire and Harrogate Health and Care Partnership.
 He is married to Kate who is also a GP and he likes to spend his free time with his family.
 He enjoys watching American football and rugby; and plays baseball when he is able!

-Chief finance officer (interim)
+Chief finance officer and senior information risk officer

 Robert is a qualified accountant who has worked in the NHS since 1991 in a number of deputy finance director roles.
 His was deputy chief finance officer of Bradford City and Bradford Districts CCGs, covering the role of chief finance officer between 18 January 2016 and 1 May 2016.
 He became chief finance officer (interim) of the three Bradford district and Craven CCGs in summer 2019.